AceFirefighter/darkberryible/README.md

 Tested on the Raspberry-pi B version 1 & 2 using Jessie-lite

-# Credit
-I compiled a lot of this from bits and pieces of other work.
-I will be adding thier credits here when I sort out my sources.

 ## Prerequisites

 Prior to using this you will need a Raspberry-pi that is network accessable.